 Aerial photographs assist in the identification of Site features and outdoor activities of potential environmental concern.
-Aerial photographs of the Site for the years 1952, 1971, 1981, 1985, 1990, 1994 1998, 2004, 2005, 2006, 2007, 2009 and 2010 were available from EDR and were reviewed by GHD.
+Aerial photographs of the Site for the years 1952, 1971,

+1981, 1985, 1990, 1994 1998, 2004, 2005, 2006, 2007, 2009 and 2010 were available from EDR and were reviewed by GHD.
 The specific details observed at the Site and adjoining properties are dependent on the scale and quality of the aerial photographs reviewed.
 The aerial photographs were reviewed at a scale of one inch equals approximately 500 feet, except for the 1990 and 2004 aerial photographs which were reviewed at a scale of one inch equals approximately 750 feet.
 Following is a summary of observations based on the review of the aerial photographs.

 The 1952 aerial photograph depicts the Site as vacant land and the adjoining properties as vacant sparsely vegetated land.
-A railroad track (currently Union Pacific/BNSF) borders the northern Site boundary, and a second railroad track borders the western Site boundary.
-A road (current US Highway 90) borders the southern Site boundary.
-Several north-south flowing streams, and a manmade canal (Louisiana Irrigation Canal) cross the Site.
-A farmstead is located on the southern boundary of the Site, near the center of the Site.
+A road (current US Highway 90) borders the norther Site boundary.
+A levee appears to surround the north, south and west sides of the Site.
+A north-south stream crosses the Site.